 Ellie joined the Fishermen’s Alliance in February 2017.
 Prior to joining the Alliance, she worked in environmental education and sustainable agriculture in South Africa.
 As is typical in many small non-profits, she donned many hats and now brings a variety of experiences to the table at the Alliance.

-Ellie Leaning, Development Assistant
+Ellie Leaning, Development and Communications Assistant